esamattis/yalr/README.md

 The watch path and various other options can be passed to the `yalr` command via command line switches (use `--help` to list them).

-## YALRFile
+## yalr.js

-Another method to configure YALR is via an `YALRFile` which is read from the current working directory or from a path specified with `--configFile`.
+Another method to configure YALR is via an `yalr.js` file which is read from the current working directory or from a path specified with `--configFile`.

-The YALRFile is a node.js module exposing a single object:
+The `yalr.js` is a node.js module exposing a single object:

 ```javascript
 module.exports = {